 It is an occasion of both sadness and celebration.

-Sadness because it is the first such lecture since the much-mourned death of Sultan Azlan Shah in April this year, but at the same time an opportunity for celebration of his great achievements in so many fields.
+Sadness because it is the first such lecture since the much-mourned death of the Sultan in April this year, but at the same time an opportunity for celebration of his great achievements in so many fields.